webeet-io/_onboarding/src/content/docs/onboarding/swe/day-by-day/day-one.md

 - That the route correctly sends back whatever the service gives it with a `201 Created` status.

 This is a crucial skill: testing a slice of your application in complete isolation.
 You've now successfully completed a true TDD cycle for a feature and verified it with a live request.

 ---

+### Wrapping Up Day 1

+It is time to push all your work to the correct repos.
+We have previously created three branches for you to work on during the onboarding.
+Now it's time to understand what we need three branches for.

+In short, we want you to commit your work **both** to your personal GitHub profile, for recruiters to see, **and** to our company's repo for collaboration and code reviews.
+Since this is a workflow which will repeat itself throughout the entire duration of the onboarding, we have created a dedicated resources file to explain it in detail.

+You can refer back to it in before starting and after finishing each day to make sure you're tracking your work on your private account, and allowing your Lead to review your code and your team to collaborate with you.

+#### Take a look at our page [Git for the Onboarding Project](/onboarding/swe/resources/resources-git-for-onboarding)

+---